datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.0.94 - 2019/02/11 =
+* Added Awin API token field so that only approved Awin programs are listed under Awin Merchants on this page: WordPress Admin Area > Datafeedr API > Merchants > Awin [Country]

 = 1.0.93 - 2018/12/19 =
 * Added support for Australia and Turkey for Amazon API queries.